cjoakim/azure-cosmosdb-hackathon/cassandra.md

 ## Processing

-- Use file **data/major_airports.json** as the input
+- Use file **data/major_airports.json** as the input.
-- Load all rows and non-nested fields (i.e. - exclude location) for each airport.
+- Load all rows and non-nested fields (i.e. - exclude 'location') for each airport.
-- You can use the following CQL to create the hackathon.major_airports table
+- You can use the following CQL to create the hackathon.major_airports table in Azure Portal when you create the table.

 ```
 (iata_code text, city text, country text, name text, rank int, passengers int, tz_num float, tz_code text, latitude float, longitude float, altitude float, PRIMARY KEY (iata_code))